yoshirozay/education/Data-Structures/Fibonacci&Memoization/README.md

 To understand Memoization, it's useful to understand what Fibonacci struggles with.
 Numbers are recalculated over and over again.

 Memoization is an optimization technique that stores expensive calculated results and returns them when asked for again.
 It's like caching expensive results.
+This process reduces the Big O Notation from exponential to O(n) Linear Time!

 ```swift
 fibNaive(20) // 20 = 13s / 22 = 54 s